CURIOSSorg/curioss.org/content/about/_index.md

   </div>
   <div class="col-xs-12 col-sm-6">
       <img src="/images/about/team/richard.png" title="Richard Littauer" class="align-middle"/>
-      <p class="row text-center justify-content-md-center" id="team">Richard Littauer supports CURIOSS activities and leads the Sustain OSS Academic Working Group.
-You may know Richard as the host of the Sustain OSS podcast, what you probably don’t know is that he casually creates languages for fictional races for film and tv.
+      <p class="row text-center justify-content-md-center" id="team">Richard Littauer supports CURIOSS activities and leads the <a href="https://sustainoss.org/working-groups/academic-projects/" target="_blank">Sustain OSS Academic Working Group.</a> You may know Richard as the host of the Sustain OSS podcast, what you probably don’t know is that he casually creates languages for fictional races for film and tv.
 Richard has led Sustain’s community-building efforts, creating and maintaining spaces for people to share, discuss, debate, and learn from one another.
       </p>
   </div>
   <div class="col-xs-12 col-sm-6">